How High School Stereotypes Hurt Teens

-High school stereotypes are boxes that teachers or peers put teenagers in.
-Because teens spend their high school years learning about themselves, they may end up believing some of the negative stereotypes that are thrust upon them during these developmental years.
+High school stereotypes are “boxes” into which teenagers may be placed by peers.
+Because teens spend their high school years learning about themselves, they may end up believing some of the stereotypes that are thrust upon them during this important developmental phase.

-High school students are not the only ones to blame for these stereotypes.
-Teachers, administrators, and even parents play a role in reinforcing them as well.
-Furthermore, social media's impact on societal norms has increased the negative impact of stereotyping in American high schools today.
+Students are not the only ones to blame for stereotypes.
+Teachers, administrators, and even parents may play a role in reinforcing them as well.
+Furthermore, social media's impact on social norms has increased the negative impact of stereotyping in American high schools today.

-Think of the movies and television shows about teens and the growing influence of social media.
-In The Breakfast Club, a movie from the 1980s, we can find examples of the stereotypical burnout, not to mention the athlete, the nerd, the loser, and the princess.
-Unfortunately, these high school stereotypes are extremely harmful to high school students, increasing the risk of depression, suicidal ideation, and anxiety in students.
-They can also directly affect students' future career choices and opportunities as adults.
+Consider television shows and movies about teens.
+In The Breakfast Club, a movie from the 1980s, we find examples of the stereotypical burnout, athlete, nerd, loser, and princess.
+Unfortunately, such stereotypes are harmful to high school students, increasing the risk of depression, anxiety, and even suicidal ideation.
+Stereotypes can also affect students' future career choices and opportunities.

 If your child is struggling with stereotypes, you're not alone.
-With the right support, your teen can overcome them.
-In this article, we'll talk about high school stereotypes, how they hurt teenagers, and what you can do to help.
+However, with the right support, your teen can learn to look past stereotypes to recognize their full and genuine self.
+In this article, we'll explore how high school stereotypes come to exist, how they hurt teenagers, and what you can do to help.

 Stereotyping by Teachers

-Teens are not the only ones who perpetuate these stereotypes.
-Whether or not it's intentional, teachers and administrators sometimes play into this.
-For example, teachers may treat students differently based on the groups they belong to.
+As mentioned above, teens are not the only ones who perpetuate high school stereotypes.
+Whether intentionally or not, teachers and administrators may be guilty as well.
+For example, teachers may treat students differently based on their nationality, race, or ethnicity.

-One study found that, when teachers preferred Asian-Americans over African-Americans and Latinos because of the stereotypes that Asian-Americans are more academic successful, the other minority students lashed out against the Asian-Americans.
-This caused tension and bullying among the minorities as they fought to avoid being stereotyped.
+One study found that some teachers preferred Asian-American over African-American and Latino students because of the stereotype that Asian-Americans are more academically successful.
+This preferential treatment caused students from other marginalized groups to lash out against Asian-American students.
+The result was tension and bullying among all groups as students fought to avoid being stereotyped.

 High School Stereotypes Lead to Bullying

-Another study found that stereotypes and biases are some of the biggest contributors to high school bullying.
-Students stereotype other students as being weak, weird, or any other category.
-To make matters worse, aggressive students often base their dislike and bullying of other students on these stereotypes.
+Another study found that stereotypes and biases are some of the greatest contributors to high school bullying.
+Based on social, cultural, or physical differences, students may stereotype other students as weak or weird.
+Aggressive students often base their dislike and bullying of other students on these stereotypes.

-Many studies have attempted to understand the problems in high schools that lead to bullying.
-Over the past few decades, bullying has become a much bigger problem, so education efforts have been made to increase awareness and put a stop to bullying.
+Many studies have attempted to understand the problems that lead to high school bullying.
+Bullying has become a larger problem over the past few decades, so more educational efforts have been made to increase awareness and put a stop to bullying.

 High School Stereotypes Lead to Stress and Anxiety

-When these high school stereotypes are at play, minority students might feel intense pressure to succeed and prove everyone wrong.
-As such, they often work much harder at academics and put more effort into extracurricular activities.
-The intense pressure they place upon themselves ultimately increases stress and anxiety.
-Later, this can lead to breakdowns in behavior, mood changes, depression, or suicidal ideation.
+For example, because of racial stereotypes, students from marginalized or minority groups might feel intense pressure to succeed, in an effort to disprove the stereotype.
+As such, they may work harder than other students at academics and put more effort into extracurricular activities.
+The intense pressure they place upon themselves is likely to increase stress and anxiety.
+Later, this can lead to breakdowns in behavior, mood changes, depression, or even suicidal ideation.

 Stereotypes Lead to Isolation

-As we saw in The Breakfast Club, there are a great many well-known cliques or groups.
-However, some students do not fall into any of these predetermined groups.
+As we saw in The Breakfast Club, certain high school groups are well known in our culture.
+However, not all students fall into these predetermined groups.
 In other words, the high school stereotypes portrayed by the media are what students, parents, and administrators expect, but they do not encompass all students.

-In this situation, the subsequent isolation can be quite harmful to the teens.
-They often feel like they don't belong in the school or in society in general.
-It can be a huge blow to their self-esteem, causing them to isolate or engage in risky behaviors to fit in with one of the groups.
-Once again, it may also lead to depression and suicidal ideation.
+Such social isolation is harmful to teens.
+They may feel like they don't belong in school or even in society in general.
+This can be a huge blow to their developing self-esteem, and may even cause them to engage in risky behaviors to fit in with a desired group.
+And social isolation, too, is associated with depression and suicidal ideation.

 Stereotypes Lead to Identity Confusion

-High school students are just discovering and developing their identity.
-When they're placed in a stereotypical group, they may lose a part of their current or future identity.
-For example, a student may feel pressure to conform to societal standards, so they fit in with the crowd at the cost of expressing all of their personality.
+High school students are in the process of forming their identities.
+When stereotyped as part of a group, they risk losing parts of their present and future sense of self.
+A student may feel so much pressure to conform to societal standards that they choose fitting in with a crowd at the cost of expressing their full personality.

-This harms teens when it becomes difficult for them to develop personalities and identities without significant influence from other students, parents, teachers, and administrators.
-When their true identity is questioned by peer pressure and stereotyping, it can lead to frustration, confusion, and emotional distress.
+The decision to conform to a stereotype makes it difficult for teens to express their genuine personalities to other students, parents, teachers, and administrators.
+When one’s true identity is threatened by peer pressure and stereotyping, this can lead to frustration, confusion, and emotional distress.

 High School Stereotypes and Test Scores

-High school stereotypes of African-Americans have been found to affect high-stakes standardized test scores directly.
-When these minorities are stereotyped as being unable to succeed, it greatly affects their self-esteem and confidence, which in turn affects their performance on standardized tests.
-Some of these tests, such as the SAT and ACT, have a direct impact on their future opportunities.
+High school stereotypes of African-Americans have been found to directly affect standardized test scores.
+When African-American students are stereotyped as being unable to succeed, their self-esteem and confidence is greatly affected, which in turn affects their performance on standardized tests.
+Some of these tests, such as the SAT and ACT, directly impact future opportunities.

-One study found that African-Americans consistently performed worse than white students on a test when they were told it would predict their success on a high-stakes standardized test.
-Researchers found that perceptions of ability, expected success, and related stereotypes greatly affected the outcomes of these tests.
+One study found that African-American students consistently performed worse than White students on a test they were told predicted their success on a high-stakes standardized exam.
+Researchers found that perceptions of ability, expected success, and related stereotypes greatly affects the outcomes of such tests.

-Another study found that young women and African-Americans had similar results on standardized tests.
-These minorities were negatively stereotyped, which had a direct influence on self-esteem and anxiety about how they were viewed within the high school setting.
-This also led to low test scores on predictors of high-stakes standardized tests.
+Another study found that female and African-American students had similar results on standardized tests, which were lower than those of White male students.
+These students were negatively stereotyped, which had a direct influence on self-esteem and anxiety about how they were viewed within the high school setting.
+This anxiety led to low test scores on predictors of high-stakes standardized tests.

 High School Stereotypes and Academic Achievement

 Academic achievement can be directly related to stereotypes.
-For example, the "dumb jock" stereotype has been shown to have a negative impact on students, which can have a direct impact on the quality of education these students receive.
+For example, the "dumb jock" stereotype has been shown to negatively impact high school students, which can have a direct effect on the quality of education these students receive.
 The same can be said of stereotypes about ethnicity and gender.
-Teachers and administrators who assume that minorities are not going to perform as well as other students in schools may not make an effort to ensure that they receive the same quality of education.
+Teachers and administrators who assume that students from marginalized or minority groups are not going to perform as well as other students may not make an effort to ensure that they receive the same quality of education.

 Stereotypes in Future Career Choices

-During high school, students begin thinking about future career choices, possible college attendance, and life after high school.
-Studies have shown that gender stereotypes have a direct impact on the future career plans of high school seniors.
-One such study showed that most female students did not choose career paths based on prestige, monetary potential, or ability to succeed, but rather on interest.
-The study suggested that this could be caused by gender stereotypes that say they're less likely to succeed in prestigious careers.
+During high school, students begin thinking about college, future career choice, and other elements of adult life.
+Research has shown that gender stereotypes directly impact the career plans of high school seniors.
+One study showed that most female students did not choose career paths based on prestige, monetary potential, or the ability to succeed, but rather on interest.
+The study suggests that this tendency could be caused by the gender stereotype that women are less likely than men to succeed in prestigious careers.

-If your teen is struggling with high school stereotypes, there are some that might help them feel better.
+If your teen is struggling with high school stereotypes, there are things you can do to help.

 Encourage journaling.
-Help your teen to understand the importance of expressing their emotions.
-A journal is a great way for them to express their feelings privately.
-When a teen has the opportunity to journal about their feelings, he or she can better understand stereotypes and may even be able to overcome them.
+Help your teen understand the importance of expressing emotions.
+A journal is a great way to express feelings privately.
+When a teen journals about their feelings, they can better understand stereotypes and may even be able to overcome them.

 Support your child.
-You are your child's best source of support.
-Let them know that you care and are always there for them.
-This will help to improve self-esteem and will increase the chances that they'll come to you if they experience any issues in school.
+You are your child's most important source of support.
+Let them know that you care and will always be there for them.
+This will help improve self-esteem and increase the chances that they'll come to you if they experience problems in school.

 Exercise together.
-Exercising is not only good for the body, but it's also good for the mind.
-Getting thirty minutes of exercise a day can help relieve any stress or overwhelmed feelings teens may have about being stereotyped at school.
+Exercising is good not only for the body but also the mind.
+Getting thirty minutes of exercise a day can help relieve the stress teens may have about being stereotyped at school.

 How BetterHelp Can Help

-If your teen has been negatively affected by high school stereotypes, it may be helpful for them to speak with a counselor who can help them identify and overcome the stereotypes that are affecting them.
-A counselor can also help them discover their true identity and unleash their true academic potential.
+If your teen has been negatively affected by high school stereotypes, it may help them to speak with a counselor who can help them identify and overcome stereotyping.
+A counselor can also help them discover their authentic identity and unleash their academic potential.

-If your teen is showing signs of withdrawal, depression, or anxiety due to high school stereotypes, it's particularly important to seek help from a counselor who can help your teen learn to cope with the growing pressures of developing adulthood.
-It's always best to get help as quickly as possible to avoid suicidal ideation, risk-taking behaviors, and other behaviors that teens resort to when they're depressed or isolated.
+If your teen is showing signs of withdrawal, depression, or anxiety due to high school stereotypes, it's particularly important to find a counselor who can help them cope with the pressures of adolescence.
+Seeking help as quickly as possible is advised, to avoid the chance of high-risk behaviors and suicidal ideation.

-As a final note, this article focuses on generalizations that are widespread in our society.
-The content does not apply to everyone, and not every school and student has these problems.
-This article is not meant to be conclusive, nor does it cover all stereotypes or problems in high school.
-It's meant to provide information for discussion and let those in need know there's help available.
-If you need help, considering reaching out to BetterHelp for online counseling.
+As a final note, this article has focused on generalizations that are widespread in our society.
+The content does not apply to everyone, and not every school or every student has these problems.
+This article is not meant to be conclusive, nor does it cover all stereotypes or high school problems.
+Rather, it is meant to provide information for discussion and let those in need know there is help available.
+If your teen needs help, consider reaching out to BetterHelp for online counseling.

-High school stereotypes affect your teen in many different ways.
-With the right help, you can protect them and help them grow into a healthy adult.
-Don't let stereotypes damage their future or their opportunities - take the first step toward helping them have a resilient and fulfilling life today.
+High school stereotypes harm teens in many ways.
+With the right help, you can protect your teen and help them grow into a healthy adult.
+Don't let stereotypes damage their future.
+Take the first step toward helping them have a fulfilling life today.